Scandltd/vue-injector/docs/api/README.md

   - type: `Map<typeof Inject, Inject>`

-    Object that include key/value pairs of the connected services.
+    Object that includes key/value pairs of the connected services.
 If there are no specifications, an empty object will be a value.

 ### initComponent